LedaKatopodi/obsidian-scripts-n-snippets/README.md

 </details>

 Entries with the same name are collapsed under the same note.
+If there are multiple entries for the same note, all have to have `update = TRUE` for the note to be updated.

 #### Output Note Structure